Prince Carl Philip, Duke of Värmland: Interests

 Carl Philip has been a scout and is fond of outdoor life.
 He is keen on sport and athletics, especially football, swimming, sailing and skiing.
 In 2003, he completed the historic Swedish "Vasaloppet", the longest cross country ski race in the world.
 Carl Philip also enjoys car racing, a passion he inherited from his great-uncle and godfather, Prince Bertil, and has a licence to compete.
 Carl Philip has taken part in the racing series Porsche Carrera Cup Scandinavia in a Porsche 911 GT3.
 Since 2013 he has raced in the Scandinavian Touring Car Championship.

 He completed his military service at the Amphibious Battalion at Vaxholm Coastal Artillery Regiment as a combat boat commander (Combat Boat 90) in the autumn of 2000.
-In December 2002, the Carl Philip was promoted to second lieutenant, and in 2004 to the rank of lieutenant in the Swedish Amphibious Corps.
+In December 2002, Carl Philip was promoted to second lieutenant, and in 2004 to the rank of lieutenant in the Swedish Amphibious Corps.
 In 2007 and 2008 he went to the Swedish Defence University.
 The course was divided in three weeks autumn 2007 and three weeks spring 2008.
 After that course he was appointed captain.
 On 1 October 2014, Carl Philip achieved the rank of major.

 With a great interest for design and drawing, he began studying graphic design in Stockholm in 2003, studies which he continues still.
 In 2012 he founded Bernadotte & Kylberg with Oscar Kylberg.
 The company has since designed products for many brands.